FMMT666/ncEFI/README.md

 ### macOS
-Even though Big Sur brought a lot of OpenGL problems, at least with Python 3.9.6, everything can be easily installed again via pip.
+Even though Big Sur brought a lot of OpenGL problems, everything can be easily installed via pip.
+That will even work with the (introduced in Catalina (?))
+"Apple Python 3.8.x" version ("/usr(bin/python3").

-The visualiser 'ncEFIDisp2' lacks some macOS-touchpad support yet.
+The visualiser 'ncEFIDisp2' also works with the macOS-touchpads.
+Three fingers will rotate, two fingers sliding will zoom and two fingers with pad-press will pan.

+The OpenGL library has a bug and requires that the windows is resized once.
+Might add a workaround for this in future versions.

 ### Linux
 That always worked.

+#### DevTerm (or possibly other embedded devices)
+Just for the fun of it, I tested this on a [clockwerk DevTerm][2].

+> Do not install wxPython via pip on this device.

+This thing does not have enough resources to compile it and wheels do not exist (yet).
+Install this via ```apt-get``` and lookout for something that is named
+> ```libwxgtk3.x...```
+> ```libwxgtk4.x...``` (unlikely)

 ---
 ## News

+### CHANGES 2021/11/XX
+    - now finally with "feed rate vertices", allowing important adjustment

 ### CHANGES 2021/10/XX
     - continuing to add stuff